vbhuvaneswari723-crypto/Coffee-shop-in-javascript/README.md

 Download the Images folder and put it in your project directory.
 This folder contains all the images required for this coffee website project.

-To start, add the following HTML codes to your index.html file: This code contains essential HTML markup with different semantic tags for different sections like <header>,<nav>, <ul>, <li>, <a>, <section>, etc.
+To start, add the following HTML codes to your index.html file: This code contains essential HTML markup with different semantic tags.